telegraph/sbt-pipeline.playframework.g8/src/main/g8/PULL_REQUEST_TEMPLATE.md

 #### Label: ####
 _[bug, improvement, feature]_
 #### What's this PR do?
-_Sort description of the purpose of the changes in the pull request_

 #### Where should the reviewer start?
-_Guide for the reviewer or where to start_

 #### What tests were added?
-_To indicate if any test was added_

 #### Any background context you want to provide?
-_To indicate context that the reviews must now_

 #### Are there other tickets linked to this?

 #### Outstanding questions?